 answer lies in a very special KIND of evolution.
 It’s a very new idea,

-and in fact our research on Aussie cane toads has provided the first
+and our research on Aussie cane toads has provided the first

 results